Unidata/netcdf4-python/README.md

 ## News
 For details on the latest updates, see the [Changelog](https://github.com/Unidata/netcdf4-python/blob/master/Changelog).

+1/5/2026:  Version [1.7.4](https://pypi.python.org/pypi/netCDF4/1.7.4) released.
+Compression plugins now included in wheels, windows/arm and free-threaded python wheels provided.
+Automatic conversion of character arrays <--> string arrays works for Unicode (not just ascii) strings.
+WARNING:  netcdf-c is not thread-safe and netcdf4-python does have internal locking so expect segfaults if you use netcdf4-python on multiple threads with free-threaded python.
+Users must exercise care to only call netcdf from a single thread.

 10/13/2025: Version [1.7.3](https://pypi.python.org/pypi/netCDF4/1.7.3) released.
 Minor updates/bugfixes and python 3.14 wheels, see Changelog for details.

 10/22/2024: Version [1.7.2](https://pypi.python.org/pypi/netCDF4/1.7.2) released.
 Minor updates/bugfixes and python 3.13 wheels, see Changelog for details.